fhalde/chunksmith/README.md

 # ChunkSmith

 **ChunkSmith** is a specialized workbench for Chunk Engineers.
-It allows you to visualize, test, and refine PDF chunking algorithms in real-time.
+It allows you to visualize, test, and refine PDF chunking algorithms.

 Designed for developers building RAG (Retrieval-Augmented Generation) pipelines, ChunkSmith provides a visual interface to see exactly *where* and *how* your documents are being split.